luzinbar/DSPS-assignment1/README.txt

 1. The CreateMissionsManager is waiting for a message from a local app that a new file was uploaded or to terminate the program.
 2. If the message is about a new file, the CreateMissionsManager creates a new app handler for this local app and a new thread from the threads pool.
 The CreateMissionsManager gives the new app handler the path of the input file for its own local application and deletes the message from the app2managerQ.
-3. If the message is a terminate message, the CreateMissionsManager sends a terminate message to the workers.
+3. If the message is a terminate message, the CreateMissionsManager sends a terminate message to the workers.Â
 4. The CreateMissionsManager is responsible to kill all the app handlers, all the workers (after they send back a "worker terminate" message), all the SQSs (except for manager2appQ) and all the buckets in S3.
 After everything is terminated, the CreateMissionsManager sends a "manager terminated" message to the local app that sends the "terminate message".